cloyne/network/new-semester.md

 * Create a Facebook group, name `Cloyne SEASON 'XX`, where `SEASON` is one of `Fall`, `Spring`, `Summer`, and `XX` is year, like `Cloyne Summer '15`.
 * Choose closed group within Berkeley.
-* Share it on previous semester Facebook group so that people can join.
+* Share it on previous semester Facebook group so that people can join with a pinned message on top of the group.
 Invite those you know their Facbook account.
 * Allow joining only to members who live that semester in Cloyne.

 Examples of past Facebook groups: [Cloyne Summer '15](https://www.facebook.com/groups/1479825148929634/),